-Now, there are six departments at the faculty : the Department of Theoretical Physics, the Department of Experimental Physics, the Department of Physics of metals, the Department of Astrophysics, the Department of General Physics, the Department of Solid Body Physics.
+Now, there are six departments at the faculty : Department of Theoretical Physics, Department of Experimental Physics, Department of Metals Physics, Department of Astrophysics, Department of General Physics, Department of Solid Body Physics.
 These departments ensure the teaching of physics not only at the Faculty of Physics, but also at the faculties of : Chemistry, Biology, Geology, Geography, Mechanics and Mathematics and at the Faculty of Electronics.
 Academic staff of the faculty conducts classes at the College of natural sciences.
 All the departments of the Faculty are headed by doctors of physics and mathematics.
 At present, 15 professors and doctors of physics and mathematics, 22 docents and candidates of physics and mathematics work at the faculty.